 Some issues can be addressed with one session whilst others may take several more.
 Your therapist will be able to gauge whether follow up sessions are required and how often you should attend.

-Remember, however you’re feeling right now – you’re not alone in this.
+Remember, however, you’re feeling right now – you’re not alone in this.
 You might find it helpful to tell the person administering the injection that you have a phobia, so they can support you in staying calm.
-And if you want to try hypnotherapy, use our search tool to find a hypnotherapist – many now work online so you can get your treatment safely.
+And if you want to try hypnotherapy, use our search tool to find a hypnotherapist.